denliA/BioinformaticPipelineCNN/README.md

 # BioinformaticPipelineCNN

-Genetic pipeline inspired by Google's DeepVariant in order to dectect cancer-causing variants.
+Genetic pipeline inspired by Google's DeepVariant in order to detect cancer-causing alleles.

 Snakemake workflow: